 Then, we’ll take another look and put more emphasis on storylining — the ‘M’ in GAME.

 Set SMART goals.
-Think on a business outcome level — not on a communications level yet.
+Think on a business outcome level — on the tangible results of a desired positioning or proposition — not on a communications level yet.
 You will tie them together later with your communication objectives and key messaging.

 Segment and prioritise your audience.
 Make sure you understand their issues in relation to your goal.
 What do they think, feel and do right now?
 Where do you need them to be?
 Set communication objectives.